Butch Goring: Coaching career

 Goring served two stints as an NHL head coach.
 He coached the Bruins in the 1985–86 season and the early part of the following campaign; he also coached the New York Islanders in the 1999–2000 season and most of the following season – he was fired by the Islanders on March 4, 2001.
 He also served as the head coach for several minor league teams, including the Spokane Chiefs Capital District Islanders, Las Vegas Thunder, Denver Grizzlies, Utah Grizzlies, and Anchorage Aces, winning two championships.
-In 2002–2003 he took over the Krefeld Penguins of the Deutsche Eishockey Liga and led them to their first championship since 1952.
+In 2002–2003, after a short stint as head coach of the Frankfurt Lions of the Deutsche Eishockey Liga where he replaced Doug Bradley, he took over the Krefeld Penguins and led them to their first championship since 1952.
 In 2004–2005, he was the coach of the DEG Metro Stars hockey team in Germany.